EdDataScienceEES/tutorial-ellencrombie/index.md

   <img src="https://github.com/user-attachments/assets/6f1ad310-b380-4de2-a3db-907b75e1156e" width="200">
 </p>

 Our plot can be still be improved, lets use some of the functions outlined in the glossary earlier.
-Instead of using `labs()` and multiple other functions like `ggplot2` does, plotly uses `layout()` for many actions, this encompasses editing of titles (main and axes), axis customisation, legend position
+Instead of using `labs()`, `theme()` or multiple other functions like `ggplot2` does, plotly uses `layout()` for many actions, this encompasses editing of titles (main and axes), axis customisation, legend position